F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

 ### Attack Vectors

-- No protection provided by TLS at this phase
--- The server requires TLS, but does not verify as the CN will not match the dynamic address
---- TODO: Can we improve this?
---- TODO: Open to eavesdropping

 #### 1 & 2: tunmesh/control/v0/node_info request

 This is a open and unauthenticated request, at a point in the flow where nodes N and E have no established sessions or trust.
+This request is protected by the API TLS handshake, which verifies the server cert is trusted.
+The server cert hostname is not verified by default as it is expected that the the URL is dynamic and not in the cert.

-This request is open to attack if an attacker can intercept a bootstrap request.
+This request is attackable if the attacker can bypass the TLS verification.

-An attacker could return a poisoned payload to an attacker controlled listen URL.
+Once past the TLS verification an attacker could return a poisoned payload to an attacker controlled listen URL.

 #### 3: Initial Registration